Industry Across Canada

 - 1.3 Tcf – remaining marketable natural gas reserves at 2019.

 With the development of the Sinclair field in the province’s southwest, Manitoba has increased its crude oil production almost 4 times since 2000, now producing more than 40,000 barrels per day.
 There is no natural gas production in Manitoba.

-Although Ontario is not a significant producer of petroleum, the province has almost 2,400 producing oil and gas wells.
+Although Ontario is not a significant producer of petroleum, the province has just over 2,300 producing oil and gas wells.
 Ontario’s manufacturing sector is an important supplier for Canada’s oil and natural gas industry.

 - $1.9 billion – amount spent by oil sands sector on goods and services in Ontario in 2016-17.

 - 1,100 – estimated number of companies from across Ontario that directly supply Canada’s oil sands with goods and services.

 - 2,327 – number of producing oil and natural gas wells in Ontario in 2018.